aabbtree77/twinpeekz/README.md

 * A skybox would be nice, but anything "samplerCube" related takes 3ms. on GTX 760.
 Dual-paraboloid maps as in [GTA-5](https://www.adriancourreges.com/blog/2015/11/02/gta-v-graphics-study/)?

 * [Forward vs Deferred vs Forward+](https://www.3dgep.com/forward-plus/).
 Forward is alright, but it does not matter.
 INSIDE 2016 used deferred rendering.
 Forward+?
-Tiling/voxelization, 3D textures, this is too specialized.
+See Maximilian Mader's code in the references below.

 * Animations, hot reloading, ImGui, ECS, physics engine.
 See [David H. Eberly, 2010](https://www.amazon.com/Game-Physics-David-H-Eberly/dp/0123749034), [qu3e](https://github.com/RandyGaul/qu3e)...